How I got a Global Talent UK visa: a comprehensive guide and my experience

 The first letter must be from a UK organisation.
 The second letter can be from any international organisation.
 The third letter can be from either an organisation or an individual who is also a well-respected expert in your field.

-Two important restrictions:
+Two important points to note:

 • All evidence must be no more than five years old.
 Showing an award you received six years ago, unfortunately, is not possible.